 Current method to get the generated function for measured block is using the information in the comment.
 Its comment only has the Subsystem name.
 Then, cannot identify the target measured block by the Subsystem full path.

-For RS-CANFD

-This alpha version does not support the remote frame and extend id and receiving filter function.

-For the data size, data size for sending and receiving are fixed to 8 bytes (double value).

-For the message id, currently, the message ID is fixed to the CAN unit number.

-These limitations will be support in the next version.

-Support only CAN TOKEN Port:

-In the VLAB environment, ETVPF use the TOKEN Port which is virtual CAN port of VLAB (For example: CAN0RX is RSCAN0_TOKEN_RX_DATA0 and RH850.RSCAN0_TOKEN_RX_CTRL0) to connect to the CAN Bus to keep the simulation speed.

-ETVPF do not use the CAN Port I/O for connecting between CAN module (CAN TX and CAN RX) and the CAN Bus.
-Therefore, when using real device, user must map the CAN module to the Port I/O before connecting to the CAN Bus.

-Because using the TOKEN Port, ETVPF will not guarantee the behavior of using the Port I/O in real device.

 There are some functions of driver code which are not guaranteed:

-R_Config_<CAN Channel>_Transmission_Stop function: Because ET-VPF guideline is not for stopping, it is only for executing SPILS.
+R_Config_<CAN Channel>_Transmission_Stop function: Because ET-VPF guideline is not for stopping, it is only for executing vHILS.
 Therefore, this function is just for user reference and not guaranteed.

-CAN_Common_Reception_Init function: for executing SPILS, ET-VPF use the CAN_Common_Init function for initializing for both transmission and reception.
+CAN_Common_Reception_Init function: for executing vHILS, ET-VPF use the CAN_Common_Init function for initializing for both transmission and reception.
 Therefore, this function is just for user reference and not guaranteed.

 The features for RH850/U2C are preliminary because it's under development.